 Endangered plants propagated by the Zoo’s Center for Conservation and Research of Endangered Wildlife (CREW) are being outplanting to bolster their wild populations across the United States.
 By combining the laboratory strengths of CREW with the field expertise of collaborators in botanical gardens, governmental agencies, and non-profit organizations, the work at CREW is being integrated into conservation efforts for species recovery and demonstrating that tissue culture propagation can be an important tool for conservation and restoration.

 Added to the endangered species list in 1989, the Autumn buttercup (Ranunculus aestivalis) is one of the rarest plant species native to the western United States.
-For many years, it was known only to exist on a single preserve in Utah owned by The Nature Conservancy.
+For many years, it was known only to exist on a single preserve in Utah owned by The Nature Conservancy (TNC).
 It is a wet meadow perennial that grows up to two feet tall and produces bright yellow flowers.
 Recently, a second population has been located nearby on private lands.

-With the goal of restoring the population on TNC land, in the early 2000s, CREW propagated Autumn buttercup plants through tissue culture and sent them to the Arboretum at Flagstaff for acclimatization over several years in robust, healthy plants in soil, ready to take on the dry winds and heat of their new Utah home.
+With the goal of restoring the population on TNC land, in the early 2000s, CREW propagated Autumn buttercup plants through tissue culture and sent them to the Arboretum at Flagstaff for acclimatization over several years.
+There they grew into robust, healthy plants in soil, ready to take on the dry winds and heat of their new Utah home.

-In 2007, buttercups were outplanted on the preserve.
-Some survived in areas with appropriate moisture, but a second planting in 2010 was quickly eaten, apparently by voles.
+In 2007, buttercups produced at CREW were outplanted on the preserve.
 In June 2013, 350 more were planted.
-The new planting has 14 sites, seven each in grazed and ungrazed areas, and half the plants at each site will be protected from herbivores.
+The new planting has 14 sites, seven each in grazed and ungrazed areas, and half the plants at each site were protected from herbivores by caging.
 Water availability and initial plant size were recorded for each plant.
-The size of the small mammal population in the area is also being studied.
-All of these data will be evaluated by faculty and students at Weber State University.
+The size of the small mammal population in the area was also studied.
+These data were evaluated by faculty and students at Weber State University.
 They found that caging and grazing both significantly increased survival of the reintroduced plants.

 A perennial herb with small, white flowers, the Cumberland sandwort clings precariously to the sandy soil of sandstone rock formations in the Cumberland Plateau of southern Kentucky and northern Tennessee.
 It is endangered, in large part due to trampling by hikers and people scavenging for Native American artifacts.
 CREW has been working with the U.S. Fish & Wildlife Service to help preserve and protect this little plant.

 In 2005, 77 Cumberland sandwort (Arenaria cumberlandensis) plants propagated at CREW were outplanted in the Daniel Boone National Forest in collaboration with the U.S. Forest Service.
 Plants were planted in different areas of the rockhouse, in order to evaluate the microhabitats within the rockhouse, which differed in light and moisture levels.
 For over 10 years the site has been monitored by the U.S. Forest Service.
 Plants at several of the microsites have grown and reproduced well, indicating the viability of these methods, should they be needed to help preserve the species in the future.
 A genetic study is underway to analyze the genetic diversity of this new, experimental population.